-- register for thesis or independent study
+- · register for thesis or independent study

 - · request advancement to degree candidacy

 - take comprehensive examinations.

 Permission to Take Classes (PTC).
 PTC is a temporary enrollment designation, not an admission category.
-The PTC status is especially designed to allow the enrollment of qualified students in special classes including workshops and guest students from other universities.
+PTC is for students holding a U.S. bachelor's degree from an institution accredited by a validated accreditation body or its equivalent outside the U.S. The PTC status is especially designed to allow the enrollment of qualified students in special classes including workshops and guest students from other universities.